ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Enhanced STM32F7xx MPU configuration in mcuconf.h.
 - NEW: I2C slave support in HAL high level driver.
 - NEW: Added settings for STM32 OCTOSPIv1 and OCTOSPIv2 TCR bits SSHIFT and
        DHQC.